brandendupont-mcw/brandendupont-mcw/_posts/2019-2-25-third-post.md

 <dl>
 <dt> ProPublica’s searchable mapping tool exploring eviction against rent stabilized units influenced our decision to move pass only identifying where an eviction took place.
-We linked eviction addresses to a City of Milwaukee parcel using an addresse's Taxkey.
+We linked eviction addresses to a City of Milwaukee parcel using an addresses’ Taxkey.
 Taxkey is a unique ten-digit number assigned to each parcel.
 This allows us to merge additional information around property, ownership, unit size, and building code violations maintained by the City of Milwaukee.
 Overall, this process produces a 94.8% parcel match rate.
 This can be benchmarked to Eviction Lab's 93% geocoding match rate — which includes street center line and census tract geocoding. </dt> </dl>